Thousands Of Government Employees Went Unpaid While Jared & Ivanka Went On Vacation

 Wednesday, December 26

 • Predictably, Jared and Ivanka were slammed on social media for brazenly vacationing in Mar-a-Lago as government workers lost pay due to the shutdown — the two are federal employees and all.
 "Nepotism is so much fun!" said one Twitter user.
-"Ivanka Trump and Jared Kushner traveling during the Trump shutdown means Secret Service agents who are not currently receiving paychecks missed Christmas with their families so they could escort wealthy nepotists with no conception of public service," tweeted Walter Shaub, the former director of the U.S. Office of Government Ethics, who had resigned in protest.
-President Trump continues to refuse to authorize funding for the federal government until Congress caves to his demand for a U.S.-Mexico border wall.
+"Ivanka Trump and Jared Kushner traveling during the Trump shutdown means Secret Service agents who are not currently receiving paycheques missed Christmas with their families so they could escort wealthy nepotists with no conception of public service," tweeted Walter Shaub, the former director of the US Office of Government Ethics, who had resigned in protest.
+President Trump continues to refuse to authorise funding for the federal government until Congress caves to his demand for a US-Mexico border wall.

 Advertisement